panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 multiplyAndSumArgs(2, 5, 6); // => 22
 ```

 `multiplier` is a regular parameter that gets the first argument's value.
-The followed rest parameter `...numbers` receives the rest of the arguments.
+Then the rest parameter `...numbers` receives the rest of the arguments.

 Note that you can have up to one rest parameter per function.
-As well as the rest parameter should be always positioned last in the function parameters list.
+As well as the rest parameter must be positioned last in the function parameters list.

 ## 6. Conclusion